Why Do Pimples Pop Up in Clusters?November 15, 2021

 Why Do Pimples Pop Up in Clusters?

-Before getting into why you may get a sympathy pimple here or there, it’s important to understand the areas of the skin involved in the formation of acne.
+Before getting into why you may get a cluster of pimples, it’s important to understand the areas of the skin involved in the formation of acne.
 “The cause of acne is complicated and involves the interaction of multiple factors — like sebum production and bacteria — relating to the pilosebaceous unit that’s made up of the hair follicle and oil gland,” says Dr. Chwalek.
 “When skin cells that are shed into the hair follicle become ‘sticky’ and plug the pore, it prevents the sebum from reaching the surface.”
 She goes on to explain that this blockage results in the formation of a comedone.

 Why Are My Clusters Only in Certain Areas?